bhansaliyash/fetch-challenge/README.md

 ## Running the test cases

-* Once the docker container is running use the below command to run the associated test cases written in test.py-
+* Once the docker container is running use the below command to run the associated test cases written in test.py.
+You can run the command in a different terminal at root level-

 ```
 docker exec fetch-receipt_processor-1 python -m unittest test.py